FormBuilderProcessor::renderReady() method

 Hooking before

-The 'before' hooks are called immediately before each $this->renderReady(…) method call is executed.
+The 'before' hooks are called immediately before each $processor->renderReady(…) method call is executed.
 This type of hook is especially useful for modifying arguments before they are sent to the method.

 $this->addHookBefore('FormBuilderProcessor::renderReady', function(HookEvent $event) {